godzilla-reject/fobb/400 Content/Fable of the Behemoth Breakers CRB.md

 		- 6x Herbal Tinctures
 		- 3x Neophyte Crystals
 		- 3x Herbal Boosters
-## Creating The Company
-### Filling The Roles
-### Designing The Banner
-### Naming The Company
-## The Company
-In *Behemoth Breakers*, Breakers never act alone.
-They are always part of a greater group, which consists of people who can provide what they need to be successful during the hunt.
-These groups are called *Companies,* and it is these Companies that venture out into the Uberwald to hunt Behemoths and usurp territory from the wilds.
-### Company Jobs
-Each company varies in how many people it actually has, but each Company requires *eight* primary jobs to be filled in order to function.
-These roles are listed here, and further expanded upon later.
- 1. Head Researcher
- 2. Master Smithy
- 3. Quartermaster
- 4. Master Chef
- 5. Lead Apothecary
- 6. Entertainments Master
- 7. Garrison Commander
- 8. Prime Commissioner
-## Progression
-### Tiers of Play
-- Commoner
-- Novice Breaker
-- Journeyman Breaker
-- Adept Breaker
-- Professional Breaker
 # Part 3: Playing The Game
 ## Matters of Life and Death
 As already explained, Breakers have an amount of tHP thats divided between sHP and mHP.
 As long as these values remain at their maximum, nothing is wrong.
 However, when those values changes, issues arise.